Insure.com ranks 2025’s best insurers. See the winners.

 It had an illustrious history, including playing a big role in helping the great Chicago fire survivors rebuild their homes.
 Fast forward to 1982, when Cigna was formed with the merger of the Connecticut General Life Insurance Company and INA.
 The name is a mix of the letters of the merged companies.
 Until 1997, Cigna was also a big player in the life insurance business, but it sold most of those operations to Lincoln National to focus on healthcare and dental insurance.

-Today, Cigna offers individual and family health insurance plans in 16 states, Medicare in 26 states, and dental plans in all 50 states.
-Cigna also has a big dental insurance business, with plans offered in all 50 states and Washington, D.C.
-In 2018 Cigna acquired Express Scripts in a deal valued at $67 billion, bringing it in step with such competitors as CVS Health (Aetna) and UnitedHealthcare, by combining health insurance with drug plans.
+Today, Cigna offers individual and family health insurance plans in 14 states.
+In 2018, Cigna acquired Express Scripts in a deal valued at $67 billion, combining health insurance with drug plans to join competitors such as CVS Health (Aetna) and UnitedHealthcare.

 Resources and Methodology